neu-se/CS4530-CS5500-Spring-2021/Activities/Activity10.1_Continuous_Dev.md

  			  heroku_email: ${{secrets.HEROKU_EMAIL}}
 	```

- 9. Commit your changes to `main.yml`.
-This should trigger a new build on GitHub Actions.
-If you need to troubleshoot this (e.g. incorrect API key, app name, or other configuration errors), you can get results from the deploy faster by commenting out (with a `#`) the line `needs: build-and-test`, which will allow the deploy to run in parallel to the tests.
- 10. To confirm that your service is successfully deployed, try to visit it in your browser.
+ 9. To confirm that your service is successfully deployed, try to visit it in your browser.
 Use the URL that you noted in step 5 ("Your app can be found at https://covey-deployment-example.herokuapp.com/").
 Append `towns` to the URl, and visit it in your browser (e.g. `https://covey-deployment-example.herokuapp.com/towns`).
 After a short delay, you should see the response `{"isOK":true,"response":{"towns":[]}}`.

 ## Set up Netlify
 The last step to our continuous development pipeline will be to automatically deploy our frontend to Netlify.
 Netlify will create an optimized production build of your frontend (by running `npm run build`) and host it in their globally-distributed content delivery network.